Narretz/drupal-cats/readme.md

 ### What is it?

 Cats is a Drupal 6 module / view solution for displaying all comments and comment statistics (count, new count) belonging to a translation set with each node of the set.
-So basically, for the English original blog entry, you see the comments of the German translation and vice versa.
+So for an English original blog entry, you additionally see the comments of the German translation and vice versa.
 Additionally, it adds consistency to the node link section: teaser and full node display comment count, new comment count, and add new comment links.

 ### How to use